Nischaya008/Weatherify/README.md

 # Weatherify
-A Weather Forecast website using openweather api.
+A Weather Forecast website using openweather api.<br>
+Unzip the folder and run Main.html in your browser.